Snakemake-Profiles/doc/README.md

 ### Guidelines

 1. A profile repository shall consist of one Snakemake profile.
-2. The structure of the profile should follow our [template](https://github.com/snakemake-profiles/template).
-You can create a new profile with [cookiecutter](https://github.com/audreyr/cookiecutter) via `cookiecutter gh:snakemake-profiles/template`.
+2. The structure of the profile should follow the [surfsara-grid profile](https://github.com/snakemake-profiles/surfsara-grid).
+3. The profile has to be installabile via cookiecutter.
+4. The readme of the profile has to provide installation instructions.